Hay Para Leer – Crecer Leyendo

 Hay Festival and Banco de la República

 Thanks to the existing alliance with the Banco de la república network in the cities of San Andrés, Manizales, Buenaventura, Santa Marta, Medellín and Bogotá.
-Additionally, their support has accompanied different activities organised in the city of Riohacha since its beginning.
+Additionally, their support accompanied different activities organised in the city of Riohacha since its beginning.